Billy Bush Checked Into a Retreat as Donald Trump Was Sworn In

 However, his old and new worlds converged just as he was beginning the next chapter of his life.
 "I passed a television in the office when I was checking in…he's got the hand up and I'm going into my little cabin to do the work," Bush described.
 "Tough.
 Irony."

-While he told Colbert he wished he had gotten a chance to address the Today audience after the tape was released, he's ultimately getting the chance now with help from this interview and his recent New York Times op-ed.
-Now, the public figure is calling for everyone to continue this current, crucial conversation.
+Bush also revealed that his past colleague, recently fired former Today co-anchor, Matt Lauer, told Bush that he had privately gone to the bosses and he, in return, thanked him and appreciated his support.
+Meanwhile, Bush told Colbert he wished he had gotten a chance to address the Today audience after the tape was released, he's ultimately getting the chance now with help from this interview and his recent New York Times op-ed.
+Going forward, the public figure is calling for everyone to continue this current, crucial conversation.

 "Women must be believed and we kind of have to find our way to have the dialogue," he urged.
 "We get onto the next thing…the next outrage comes.
 We have to continue it all the way through and I hope we do that."